AndersenLab/chemotaxis-cli/README.md

 # chemotaxis-cli

 A command-line program for calculating the chemotaxis index of a plate (CI).

+Here is what we have so far!

 ### Original